 Comedian Joe Rogan said on one of his podcasts that meeting another comic anywhere in the world, even cross-culturally, gives him a strong, instant connection to that person.
 I’ve personally found a similar thing to be true when meeting other people who grew up on family farms. ↩

-I exchanged comments with an internet stranger on a programming message board who also happened to be a Wisconsinite who wanted to return to their rural area, but shared my strong apprehensions after the materialization of a CAFO. ↩
+I exchanged comments with an internet stranger on a programming-oriented messaging board who also happened to be a Wisconsinite who wanted to return to their rural area, but shared my strong apprehensions after the materialization of a CAFO. ↩